omar-besbes/rebu/invoice-generation/README.md

-# REBU Ride Trip Management App
+# REBU Ride Invoice Generation App

 This is a backend app.
 It should be written in JS / Python (you may use any framework you like).